zhenglibao/FlexLib/README.md

    FlexSetPreviewBaseUrl(@"http://192.168.6.104:8000/FlexLib/res/");

 * Run your project, you can press Cmd+R to reload the layout on simulator.
 Notice: this shortcut is available only on debug mode.

+### hot preview for any ui

+* Start http server in your local folder as before
+* Set preview base url
+* Set resource load way
+    FlexSetLoadFunc(YES) or
+    FlexSetCustomLoadFunc(loadfunc)

 ---